CloudNationHQ/terraform-azure-aks/examples/multiple/README.md

-This example demonstrates configuration and resource based outputs, highlighting their distinct purposes.
+This example demonstrates the use of both configuration and resource based outputs, in a multiple cluster setup.

-Consider the below module designed to create multiple clusters

 ```hcl
 module "aks" {